zhanghongce/logo/README.md

 # logo
-A test for the ILA logo
+A test for the ILA logo (click to see the image)

 Transparent background: